NextThought/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

     The maximum number of bytes that may be consumed by the activity log file before it is rotated.
 Defaults to 50MB.

+childstdout-logfile-maxbytes
+    The maximum number of bytes that may be consumed by the stdout log file of a child process before it is rotated.
+Defaults to 50 MB and may be set on a per program basis in the ``process_opts`` value by giving a value for ``stdout_logfile_maxbytes``.

+childstderr-logfile-maxbytes
+    The maximum number of bytes that may be consumed by the stderr log file of a child process before it is rotated.
+Defaults to 50 MB and may be set on a per program basis in the ``process_opts`` value by giving a value for ``stderr_logfile_maxbytes``.

 logfile-backups
     The number of backups to keep around resulting from activity log file rotation.
 Defaults to 10.